Sign Up to Get Salty

 This two-week course further develops skills learned in CANSail 3.
 Sailors learn advanced boat handling and proficiency in a variety of conditions, as well as how to execute maneuvers in a competitive setting for tactical and strategic advantage.
 To pass this level, sailors must participate in a one or two-day regatta.

-* Completing CANSail4 is a prerequisite to becoming an EHYC sailing camp instructor.
+* Completing CANSail4 is a prerequisite to becoming an EHYC sailing coach.
 Learn how